 As a Mercosur member and G20 economy, Argentina offers unmatched South American integration, regional market access, and a high quality of life for investors considering relocation.
 The anticipated family inclusion covers a spouse and dependent children under 18, with provisions likely for financially dependent parents.

 If you need citizenship confirmed and a passport in-hand today, Argentina is not a current option.
-The six active programs above are the only verified pathways.
+The six active programs above are fully verified, operational pathways.
 Argentina is better suited as a long-term strategic option for investors who are planning ahead.
 You can also check out our article for more details on the cheapest citizenship by investment programs for 2026.

 | Country | Min.
 Investment | Processing | Visa-Free | US Access | Best For |